accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Locate the interactive components on the screen which can have several states (hovered, focused, activated, checked) and for each:
 - Identify which color(s) of the component are necessary to identify the location and/or the information conveyed and the state (this can be the border, the color of an icon, the color background) for each of the states;
 - Identify adjacent colors that have an impact on the visibility of the component color(s).
-1. Activate the **Colour Contrast Analyzer**{lang=en} software on the computer and capture the foreground and background colors on the mobile terminal:
+1. Activate the **Colour Contrast Analyzer** software on the computer and capture the foreground and background colors on the mobile terminal:
 - By [broadcasting the screen of the mobile terminal to the computer](methodologie.md#broadcast-l-ecran-du-mobile-terminal)&nbsp;;
 - By taking [screenshots](methodologie.md#realiser-des-captures-d-ecran) of the elements to be evaluated (and importing them onto the computer).
 1. Check that the contrast ratio between the identified colors is at least 3:1.
 1. If this is the case, the criterion is validated.

-Note: It is possible to use the application **[Accessibility Inspector](methodologie.md#applications-de-tests)**{lang=en} available on macOS to carry out a quick assessment of screen contrasts.
+Note: It is possible to use the application **[Accessibility Inspector](methodologie.md#applications-de-tests)** available on macOS to carry out a quick assessment of screen contrasts.
 The software has an “Audit” functionality. which allows automatic testing of certain text and graphic elements of the screens.
 This functionality does not detect all contrast defects; additional tests following the methodology described above will be necessary.

 ###### Android